Gateway

 • In NetScaler Gateway release 13.1 and earlier, TLS 1.3 protocol is not supported for back-end connections from NetScaler Gateway to VDA.

-• TLS 1.3 protocol is supported only on Windows and Linux platforms of VDA.
+• TLS 1.3 protocol is supported only on Windows and Linux platforms of VDA versions 2503 and later.

 • TLS 1.3 is not supported on a NetScaler FIPS appliance.